kitao/processing.rb/README.md

 ### Processing module

-Processing module provides the classes and methods for a Processing sketch.
+The `Processing` module provides the classes and methods for a Processing sketch.

 |Constant|Description|
 |----|----|